Interviews with fellow travellers

 - Eric T.N.
 Nguyen – Youngest person in every country

-- William S. Baekeland – about to become the youngest to visit every country
+- William S. Baekeland – (note: since revealed as conman) about to become the youngest to visit every country

 - Torbjørn C. Pedersen – every country without flight